home-assistant/companion.home-assistant/website/versioned_docs/version-2.0.0/troubleshooting/more-help.md

 *   Please raise an issue on the [GitHub repository](https://github.com/home-assistant/home-assistant-iOS).

 **For issues, corrections or amendments to these docs**
-*   Either use the edit button on each page (docs are written in [Markdown](https://daringfireball.net/projects/markdown/syntax)), you will need a [GitHub](https://www.github.com) account to submit changes; or
+*   Either use the edit button on the page you wish to amend (docs are written in [Markdown](https://daringfireball.net/projects/markdown/syntax)), you will need a [GitHub](https://www.github.com) account to submit changes; or
 *   raise an issue on the [GitHub repository](https://github.com/home-assistant/companion.home-assistant) for the docs.